marwatk/hidswitch/README.md

 To switch to the next connected host device, press and hold <kbd>L Ctrl</kbd> and press <kbd>L Shift</kbd> twice.
 This will skip any boards that don't detect a host device.
+Or, if your mouse has six buttons, button six will switch devices as well.

 ### Shared input